-The FFV is actively participating in a program called Project Healing Waters.
+The FFV is actively participating in a program called Project Healing Waters Fly Fishing.

 We are helping Armed Forces veterans who are in rehab at the McGuire VA hospital here in Richmond and the Hampton VAMC.

-The PHW FFV crew is also leading the effort to establish the re-located ‘Warrior Transition Unit’ at Fort Eustis.
+The PHWFF FFV crew is also leading the effort to establish the re-located ‘Warrior Transition Unit’ at Fort Eustis.

 These programs salute all of our brave armed forces, and strives to serve those who have come home wounded and aid in their physical and emotional recovery by introducing or rebuilding the skills of fly fishing and fly tying.